-In sum, Camus writes that humans must choose between one of two possible worlds: either "the sacred" or "the world of rebellion"; he adds, "[t]he disappearance of one is equivalent to the appearance of the other."
-CAMUS, THE REBEL, supra note 250, at 21.
+In sum, Camus writes that humans must choose between one of two possible worlds: either "the sacred" or "the world of rebellion"; he adds, "[t]he disappearance of one is equivalent to the appearance of the other" CAMUS, THE REBEL, supra note 240, at 21.
 This choice between one of two alternatives is one that Bell and Niebuhr reject.
-I leave their more detailed rejoinders to Camus largely to the main body of the text, and the comparison offered there is indirect.
-Let me offer three more direct responses here.
+Their more detailed rejoinders to Camus I leave largely to the main body of the text, and the comparison offered there is indirect.
+Let me offer here just three more direct responses.
 First, recall that Niebuhr's is a political theology: he wants to consider how human action is meaningful for ends in this world, not for some life beyond.
-See supra text accompanying notes 173-76.
-Second, Bell cites Tillich positively for the proposition that the situation of faith is now (or should be) one where there is no longer "belief in an all-knowing deity" and yet a "'courage of confidence'" can be invoked "under which genuine belief can be sustained despite circumstances tending to destroy it."
-Bell, Ethical Ambition, supra note 103, at 42 (citing TILLICH supra).
+See supra text accompanying notes 165-68.
+Second, Bell cites Tillich positively for the proposition that the situation of faith is now (or should be) one where there is no longer "belief in an all-knowing deity" and yet a "'courage of confidence" can be invoked "under which genuine belief can be sustained despite circumstances tending to destroy it."
+BELL, ETHICAL AMBITION, supra note 96, at 42 (citing TILLICH, THE COURAGE TO BE, supra).
 Third, as we have seen, for both Bell and Niebuhr evil is not something that simply happens to humans or something of which they are simply hosts (as they would be of a plague).
 They emphasize the volitional character of human evil; evil is a human act, something for which humans bear responsibility.
 In Niebuhr's terms, sin is a function of human freedom.
-See supra text accompanying note 193.
-It should bear noting that my brief presentation of Camus' views on Christianity and the potential responses to them by Bell and Niebuhr does not attempt to adjudicate between these figures.
+See supra text accompanying 185.
+It should bear noting that my brief presentation of Camus's views on Christianity and the potential responses to them by Bell and Niebuhr does not attempt to adjudicate between these figures.

-For more extended engagement with Camus about his response to Christianity, see Albert Camus, The Unbeliever and Christians, in Resistance, Rebellion, and Death, supra note 255, at 67.
+For more extended engagement with Camus about his response to Christianity, see Albert Camus, The Unbeliever and Christians, in RESISTANCE, REBELLION, AND DEATH, supra note 245, at 67.
 The quotations above from this book come from the pages of this essay.